amoore2600/rfdumper/README.md

 * Download the correct image file for your SD Card's size
 * Unzip the file
 * Write the image to the SD card, use [etcher](https://www.balena.io/etcher/), [dd](http://osxdaily.com/2018/04/18/write-image-file-sd-card-dd-command-line/) or any other image writing software
-* Add the 2 files linked above to the SD card on the largest partition in the "/retrofd" diectory overwriting the existing files
+* Add the 2 files linked above to the SD card on the largest partition in the "/retrofd" directory overwriting the 2 existing files
 * Put the SD card in Retro Freak
 * Power on the Retro Freak without a cart in it
 * Set the "Save data location" to "microSD card" in the "System Menu" (this only needs to be done once)